 The 5 Requirements Of Chinese Overtime

-Under the FLSA, some employers are allowed to pay certain workers overtime at a much lower rate than is usually required: one-half the employee’s “regular rate.”
+Under the FLSA, some employers are allowed to pay certain workers overtime at a much lower rate than is usually required.
+Normally, workers are entitled to an overtime wage of one-and-a-half their “regular rate.”
+Workers who make “Chinese overtime,” on the other hand, are paid at one-half their regular rate.

-But for Chinese overtime to be legal, employers have to meet 5 specific requirements first.
+For Chinese overtime to be legal, employers have to meet 5 specific requirements.
 Here’s how to know if you’re being paid “Chinese overtime” legally:

 1. You Work A “Fluctuating Workweek”